NishanthSpShetty/boot_shell/README.md

 A simple boot shell written in assembly.
 Commands availabe

-	help : display the list of commands availabe echo : just print the hello message
+	help : display the list of commands availabe. echo : just print the hello message.
-	1    : clears the screen
+	1    : clears the screen.